bixb922/crank-organ/doc-software/README.md

 mpremote is the standard Micropython tool to update files on the microcontroller, see https://docs.micropython.org/en/latest/reference/mpremote.html

 Connect the microcontroller to the USB of the PC.
-Use ```mpremote cp my_midi_file.mid :/tunelib/my_midi_file.mid```to copy MIDI files from the PC to the microcontroller.
+Use ```mpremote cp my_midi_file.mid :/tunelib/my_midi_file.mid```to copy a MIDI file from the PC to the microcontroller.

 ## Make uploaded MIDI files visible
 New files will be visible only once you enter the Tunelib Editor option.
 This will take some time, since the microcontroller scans each MIDI file entirely.